norlab/LIS-546-SPR2021/content/emerging-topics.md

 >large, uncurated, Internet-based datasets encode the dominant/hegemonic view, which further harms people at the margins, and recommend significant resource allocation towards dataset curation and documentation practices. (p.
 613)

+This fourteen-page article about one particular type of dataset encapsulates so many issues I want you to think about as you embark on data-related (or other) careers.
+Not only is the paper so important, but issues surrounding the publication of the paper are important - two of the authors of the paper were fired (see [The Verge](https://www.theverge.com/2021/4/13/22370158/google-ai-ethics-timnit-gebru-margaret-mitchell-firing-reputation), or [CNN](https://www.cnn.com/2021/02/19/tech/google-ai-ethics-investigation/index.html), or any number of articles about this paper and the Google Ethics in AI Team).
+But I'm going to focus on how we can learn from the content of the paper in our work as data curators.

 ## Advocacy and Solidarity Through Data Curation
 **Original Author: Nic Weber**
 **Editing & Updates by: Bree Norlander**